NichtElias/AwakenedItems/README.md

 - Tools used for breaking blocks (pickaxes, axes, hoes, etc.)
 - Armor
 - Bows and crossbows
-- Tridents as melee weapons (they don't do more damage when thrown)
+- Tridents

+Additionally:

+- Items that store energy get slowly recharged

 ## Roadmap

 In arbitrary order.

-- trident support
 - support for other item types
 - soulstuff recipe changing depending on what other mods are present
 - more personalities